ices-tools-dev/echoSMs/docs/usage.md

 ## Benchmark model TS

 [Jech et al., (2015)](https://doi.org/10.1121/1.4937607) presented _benchmark_ model runs for the reference models.
 The TS results from these benchmarks are available in echoSMs via the [`BenchmarkData`](api_reference.md#echosms.BenchmarkData) class.
-This class reads the CSV-formatted file of benchmark values.
-Methods in the `BenchmarkData` class provide a list of the benchmark names, access to individual TS and frequency/angle datasets, and also the frequency and angle datasets as Pandas DataFrames.
+This class reads the CSV-formatted files of benchmark values and provides methods that list the benchmark names, return individual TS and frequency/angle datasets, and also provide the entire datasets as Pandas DataFrames.

 ```py
     from echosms import BenchmarkData